jetbrains-academy/kotlin-onboarding-introduction/Introduction/Hangman/FinishTheGame/task.md

 - `isCorrectInput`, which checks if the user input is one English letter;
 - `safeUserInput`, which uses `isCorrectInput` and also converts the input to uppercase;

-Also, the `main` function will be checked - you need to print the game rules and next to play with the user.
+Also, the `main` function will be checked - you need to print the game rules and next start a game round.

 At the end of the game, the user should be informed about the results:
 - if the user lost: `Sorry, you lost!
 My word is <secret>`